FatimaRana50/AI_Podcast_Generator/README.md

 pydub: Audio processing

 requests: HTTP requests for Groq API

+🧠 How It Works
+You send a topic via POST request to /generate_podcast.

+The app calls Groq API (e.g., llama3-70b) to generate a podcast script with 3 exchanges between HOST and GUEST.

+The script is parsed into speaker segments.

+The gTTS library generates speech for each line.

+The speech clips are merged into one podcast audio file. can u format je radme better please and add some more detail

 📚 Example Use Cases
 Content Creation: Quickly generate podcast episodes on trending topics